SMK121/Suhaib-ttt-db-/tech610-Suhaib-ttt-db-/README.md

 ./setup.sh

-💻 Code Preview (setup.sh)
+#💻 Code Preview (setup.sh)

-Below is the full Bash script used for MongoDB provisioning.
+Below is the full Bash script used to provision MongoDB.

 #! /bin/bash